PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   local connections, since not enabling it allows any local user to connect to the console.

   :param str address: An IP address with optional port.
 By default, the port is 5199.

+.. function:: delta()

+  Issuing `delta` on the console will print the changes to the configuration that have been made since startup.

 .. function:: inClientStartup()